-Ever since I can remember, I’ve been drawn to soft colors.
-Most of my home is decorated in soft, serene hues, with the occasional jolt of vivid color.
-I think we all have our color preference, whether we love the warm sunny colors of Tuscany, or are more drawn to the cool tones of the sea.
+Although I’ve been adding earth tones and darker colors to my house, I do still love soft colors.
+We all have our color preference, whether we love the warm sunny colors of Tuscany, or are more drawn to the cool tones of the sea.
 I pulled together a few ideas for decorating with soft colors, which I think will lift your spirits during these winter days.

 Soft green makes an appearance in a farmhouse style kitchen in the form of diamonds on the floor and subway tile on the back splash.
 Also, did you notice the green glass knobs on the cabinet beneath the farmhouse sink?